Okra idli or thinai idli or Foxtail millet idli recipe with step by step photos – light, fluffy, steamed cakes made with foxtail millet and rice.

-my kids love idlis in any form. they love having it for breakfast/snack/lunch and even dinner. easy to serve and easy to eat. idlis have been regularly cooked and enjoyed in nearly every household in south india.
+My family love idli in any form. they love having it for breakfast/snack/lunch and even dinner.
+Easy to serve and easy to eat.
+Idlis have been regularly cooked and enjoyed in nearly every household in south India.

-using a wet-grinder to grind the batter, also well fermented batter will yield softer, fluffier idlis. using a damp muslin cloth over the idli mold depressions to pour the batter, also results in softer idlis. for more tips, check out this post on how to make soft idlis.
+Using a wet-grinder to grind the batter, also well fermented batter will yield softer, fluffier idlis.
+Using a damp muslin cloth over the idli mold depressions to pour the batter, also results in softer idlis.
+For more tips, check out this post on How to make soft idli recipe.

 - 200 grams foxtail millet (navane or kangni or thinai or korra) or 1 cup thinai